COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 As regulations allow us to bring more patients and families back for necessary care and surgical procedures, we know there are concerns about safety.
 Here’s how we are protecting patients, families and staff:

-- We screen patients, families and visitors with a temperature check and brief health assessment upon arrival.
+- We screen patients, families and visitors with a brief health assessment upon arrival.

 - Only those who meet the health screening requirements are allowed to enter our facilities.
 Patients presenting with symptoms of COVID-19 will be isolated upon entry.